Masamoto Nasu

+Biography

 Nasu was born in Hiroshima.
-When he was three, he survived the atomic bombing of the city by the United States on 6 August 1945; the hypocenter was three kilometers from his home.
+When he was three years old, he survived the atomic bombing of the city by the United States on 6 August 1945; the hypocenter was three kilometers from his home.

 He studied forest entomology at the Shimane Agricultural University and worked as an office worker in Tokyo before returning to Hiroshima.
 His writing debut was in 1972, with Kubinashi jizo no takara (The treasure of the headless jizo).

 In 1978 he started to write the series of books Zukkoke sannin-gumi (The funny trio), featuring the adventures of three elementary school children: Hachibei, Hakase and Moo-chan.
 The series, published until 2004, became a hit, spanning fifty books which sold more than 25 million copies in Japan; it was made into a feature film, an anime and a television series.